 Because the Department of Educational Studies assigns faculty

-advisors based on a student's chosen major and minor, completing the
+advisors based on a student's declared major and/or minor, completing the

-allowed to change their major or minor during course registration times.
+allowed to change their major during the published registration period each semester.

 Requests for faculty advisor changes must be made through the